Business Intelligence

 Human-in-the-Loop Decision Models

 Technology alone isn’t enough to address AI’s transparency and bias challenges.
 Integrating human oversight into AI systems creates a more reliable decision-making process.
-Currently, only 35% of consumers trust how organizations use AI, but trust grows significantly when humans are involved [17].
+Consumer trust in how organizations use AI remains low across every major survey, but it rises measurably when people know a human reviews consequential decisions [17].

 Real-world examples show the value of this approach.
 IBM Watson Health uses AI to analyze patient records and suggest diagnoses, but human experts review these recommendations to ensure sound medical decisions [19].
 Similarly, JPMorgan Chase employs AI to flag potential fraud, with human analysts verifying alerts to reduce false positives [19].
 In autonomous driving, Tesla Autopilot handles routine tasks but allows human drivers to take over in unpredictable situations [19].